Konstantin Mikautadze

 Konstantin Mikautadze (born 1 July 1991 in Sokhumi, Georgia) is a Georgian rugby union player.
 He plays lock for Georgia on international level.
 Mikautadze also plays for French club, Toulon in the Top 14 competition.

+Career

-On 11 July 2010 Mikautadze made his debut for Georgia against Scotland A in the IRB Nations Cup.
+On 11 July 2010, Mikautadze made his debut for Georgia against Scotland A in the IRB Nations Cup.

 He made his debut for Barbarians against Ireland on 28 May 2015.